WELCOME TO THE MICHIGAN BLUEBIRD SOCIETY!

 Male bluebird feeding a female bluebird - photo courtesy of Dave Kinneer

-The Michigan Bluebird Society is a group of individuals dedicated to helping bluebirds and other cavity nesting bird species in the state of Michigan.
+The Michigan Bluebird Society is a group of individuals dedicated to helping bluebirds and other native cavity nesting bird species in the state of Michigan.
 We are a 501(c)(3) non-profit organization and an affiliate of the North American Bluebird Society.

 Why There is a Need to Help Bluebirds and What You Can Do